|

 use against light armour, vehicles, small vessels and helicopters.

-Deployed on the Jaguar and Harrier.
+Deployed on the Harrier.

 Conventional 1,000 lb (454 kg) bombs are still in service as are Mark 1